rpajanssen/java-triangle/file-upload/README.md

 It also uses the maven shade-plugin to create a fat jar so you can deploy this application like you would with a SpringBoot application.

+## SpringBoot

+This module packages the application as a fat jar using [SpringBoot](https://spring.io/projects/spring-boot) and [RestEasy](https://resteasy.github.io/) as the JAX-RS implementation.

+It uses the **resteasy-spring-boot-starter** to integrate SpringBoot with RestEasy.

 # Requirements

 * maven 3.6.1 (or higher)